My Heaven

-"My Heaven" is the first Japanese single by South Korean boy band, Big Bang released under YG Entertainment and Universal Music Japan.
+"My Heaven" Japanese: 天国, Romanization: Tengoku is the first Japanese single by South Korean boy band, Big Bang released under YG Entertainment and Universal Music Japan.
 The single is a Japanese version of the group's previous song "천국" ("Heaven") from their extended play, Stand Up (2008).

 My Heaven's music video started filming from 27 to 28 April 2009 and premiered May 11, 2009.
 The music video is about the break-up between G-Dragon and his girlfriend.
 The girl featured in the music video is the Japanese actress and model Mayuko Kawakita.